 We have a team of dedicated and experienced Speech Pathologist’s committed to helping you or a loved one.
-Our therapists can provide one on one sessions to ensure the best results are achieved.
+Our speech therapists can provide one on one sessions to ensure the best results are achieved.

 Each of our consultations and treatments is backed by an evidence-based approach and all baseline measures from the patient will be recorded.
 Treatment can be provided in the comfort of your own home, or for younger patients at their school.
 Our therapists have experience working with both children & adults.